MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ## Job lifecycle

-You typically create jobs using one of the quantum SDKs (for example, the [Python SDK](xref:microsoft.quantum.optimization.install-sdk) or the [Quantum Development Kit (QDK)](xref:microsoft.quantum.overview.q-sharp)).
+You typically create jobs using one of the quantum SDKs (for example, the [Python SDK for Azure Quantum](xref:microsoft.quantum.optimization.install-sdk) or the [Quantum Development Kit (QDK)](xref:microsoft.quantum.overview.q-sharp)).
 Once you've written your quantum program or expressed your QIO problem, you can select a target and submit your job.